HyperviewHQ/hyperview_docs/README.md

 # To start the docker container
 make docker_start
 ```
-* Navigate to 127.0.0.1 to browse the docs site
+* Navigate to 127.0.0.1 to browse the docs site.

 ## API Changes ##